You're here because you love all kinds of books, and so do we.

 We make no attempt to keep up with best-sellers, or to cover all the new books in a particular area, or to balance books of advocacy with books representing opposing viewpoints.
 Though publishers sometimes send us review copies, we rarely read them and hardly ever review them.
 We review books because they interest us, and for no other reason.
 We learn about books from reading published reviews, browsing in bookstores and libraries, and listening to our friends' recommendations.
 Most of the books reviewed here come from our excellent public library.

-Scroll down the sidebar on the right side of the blog if you want to find reviews by genre or topic.
-To look for specific authors, click on a tab at the top of this or any blog page.
+To look for specific authors or categories, click on a tab at the top of this or any blog page.
 The links will take you directly to the reviews you want.